Gina’s story

-I gained my Bachelor of Music Performance from Acadia University in Nova Scotia, Canada where I studied voice as my major instrument and piano as a minor instrument.
+I gained my Bachelor of Music Performance from Acadia University in Nova Scotia, Canada where I studied voice as my major instrument and piano as my minor instrument.
 I later studied privately with Henriette Asch and Victor McCorry, both faculty at the University of Toronto.
 In Toronto I have sung with large orchestras as a classical soloist and with the Toronto Symphony Chorus for many years.
 I’ve sung with Tafelmusik and other small ensembles.
+I sing now as a soloist and with the West London Chamber Choir.

 My favourite classical composers to sing are Bach and Mozart, and my favourite composers to play are Bach, Scarlatti and Debussy, but the ultimate is Beethoven. 😍